ersc-docs/ersc-docs.github.io/pages/faq.md

 >
 > - Try making exclusions in your antivirus for your `game` folder and `ersc.dll`
 > - Try restarting your router.
-> - If you have installed Riot's Vanguard installed, try turning it off.
+> - If you have installed Riot's Vanguard, try turning it off.
 If you have any other games' anti-cheat that is known to be intrusive, turn them off as well.
 </details>

 <details markdown="block">